Music

 MUSIC 300V—OXFORD CHAMBER ENSEMBLE

 TBA.
 Credit, variable one to two hours.
 Prerequisite: Permission of instructor.
 Group instruction in instrumental music and performance of selected repertoire.
+This course is comprised of multiple units of instrumentalists that are organized based on instrumentation availability.
+When appropriate, the Oxford Chamber Ensemble organizes into a single unit to explore repertoire within a larger ensemble setting.
 May be repeated for credit, with total credit not to exceed four hours.

 MUSIC 301R—THE OXFORD SOUL COLLECTIVE POPULAR MUSIC ENSEMBLE

 Fall.
 Credit, one hour.
-The study of African American history and culture through culturally-informed musical performance.
-Centered within the African American popular music traditions of Soul, Funk, and R&B, The Oxford Soul Collective provides a unique learning experience and an opportunity to tell the compelling story of African Americans through music.
+This course studies African American history and culture through culturally informed musical performance.
+Centered within the African American popular music traditions of Soul, Funk, and R&B, The Oxford Soul Collective provides a unique learning experience and an opportunity to tell the compelling story of the African American experience through music.
 Audition required.
 May be repeated for credit.

 MUSIC 310—APPLIED MUSIC, NON-MAJORS